-Investment properties are revalued as part of the Authority's programme of revaluing its other fixed assets.
-This process is managed by the Council's Asset Registrar and Appointed Valuer - Mr Lee Dawson, ARICS.
-All valuations were carried out by qualified valuers, either employed by the Authority or using professional external valuers, Jones Lang Lasalle.
+Investment properties are revalued as part of the Authority's programme of revaluing its other fixed assets undertaken by professional external valuers, Jones Lang Lasalle.

 Note 30.
 Heritage assets

 Heritage assets are assets that are held by the Authority principally for their contribution to culture, understanding and appreciation of the Authority's history and local area.
 The Authority holds the following key heritage assets: